ivangeorgiev/django-statuspage/README.rst

 Build Documentation
 ~~~~~~~~~~~~~~~~~~~

-Documentation is stored in the ``docs`` directory.
+Documentation sources are stored in the ``docs`` directory.
 It is written using
 `reStructuredText <https://docutils.sourceforge.io/rst.html>`_ and uses `Sphinx <https://www.sphinx-doc.org/en/master/>`_ to build user documentation.

 To build documentation use the ``make`` script from the ``docs`` directory: